What is Top-Down Analysis?

-A top down analysis starts by analysing macroeconomic indicators, then performing a more specific sector analysis and only after do they dive into the fundamental analysis of a specific firm.
-It is the opposite of bottoms-up analysis, which focuses on looking at fundamentals or key performance indicators before anything else.
+Top-down analysis starts by analyzing macroeconomic indicators, then performing a more specific sector analysis.
+Only after that does it dive into the fundamental analysis of a specific firm.
+It is the opposite of bottom-up analysis, which focuses on looking at fundamentals or key performance indicators before anything else.

 A top-down approach will always start at the highest level, that is, determining which country has the best investment climate.
 At this level, a commonly used indicator is gross domestic product or GDP.
 This indicator is a good benchmark to compare various countries.
 GDP is a comprehensive measure of economic growth, which is why many investors use it.
 While GDP is an important factor to consider, there are also other considerations that an investor must analyze.

 Global investors ought to assess the political climate of a country before opting to invest in it.
 As an investor, you should determine whether the country’s economy is at risk.
 This could be due to its own political situation or situations where neighboring countries could be jeopardizing its economy.
 For instance, when the Russian Federation annexed Crimea in 2014, the risk of investing in Eastern Europe increased considerably.